What to Consider When Customizing Your Car Insurance Policy

 5. Physical Damage

 Physical damage coverage for your vehicles is often an option you can add.
 If your vehicle is financed, the finance company will require you to have this protection.
+This is also a type of insurance to consider for a car that’s in storage.
 You can choose varying deductibles and the higher the deductible the more premium savings you will experience.

 Should you remove physical damage coverage for your vehicle?
 In some cases, you may not have a choice and in some cases, it may make sense.
 With the value of today’s vehicles and the cost of repairs, physical damage coverage makes increased sense to have on your autos.